 Exploring decoloniality in terms of the political {economy, ecology and theology} of computing and ICT.

-Dr Syed Mustafa Ali is Lecturer and Convenor of the Critical Information Studies (CIS) research group in the School of Computing and Communications at The Open University.
+Dr Syed Mustafa Ali is Lecturer and Convenor of the Critical Information Studies (CrIS) research group in the School of Computing and Communications at The Open University.
 His transdisciplinary research focuses on developing a hermeneutic framework grounded in Heideggerian phenomenology, critical race theory, and postcolonial/decolonial thought, and using this framework to explore how race, religion, politics, and ethics are ‘entangled’ with various technological (more specifically, ICT) phenomena.
 In this connection, he has published work in the areas of Decolonial Computing and Algorithmic Racism, interrogating Trans-/Posthumanism, the discourse of ‘Big Data’ and internet governance.

 Dr David Chapman retired in 2020 and is now an Honorary Associate of the Open University (formerly Senior Lecturer).
 He is a Chartered Engineer, a Fellow of the Institution of Engineering and Technology, and a Fellow of the Higher Education Academy.
 He was a design engineer working on optical fibre communication systems with Plessey Telecommunications before joining the Open University in 1986, where he completed a PhD in Optical Fibre Networks and contributed material on telecommunications and ICT to a wide range of courses.
 Having served as Director of the ICT Programme Committee and Head of the ICT Department, his more recent research interests are in semiotic and narrative-based approaches to information as reported in his Intropy blog.